- Headache & Migraine Triggers - Slideshow

 - dihydroergotamine (DHE, Migranal), a medication that causes blood vessels to constrict; and

-Prevention of the next cluster headache may include the following:
+Prevention of the next cluster headache may include

 - calcium channel blockers, for example, verapamil (Calan, Verelan, Verelan PM, Isoptin, Covera-HS) and diltiazem (Cardizem, Dilacor, Tiazac);

 - prednisone (Deltasone, Liquid Pred);

 - antidepressant medications;